Cherreads

 Ravon lowered his wooden sword, wiping his forehead with the back of his arm.
 "Physical enchantment?
 What is that?"

-Darius walked over to a massive, smooth boulder resting at the edge of the yard, easily the height of a grown man.
+Darius walked over to a smooth boulder resting at the edge of the yard, easily the height of a grown man.
 "Everything in this world… living or not… It's all made of seven kinds of energy.
 When you learn to draw those energies from your core and channel them to the surface of your body, you enhance your physical limits.
 Strength.
 Speed.
 Defense.
 Reflexes.
 Vision."

 The warrior raised his weapon.
 "First, let me show you what it looks like."

 Darius tightened his grip.
 A low hum vibrated through the air.
 Slowly, a faint, pulsing red glow crept up his forearms, bleeding directly into the grain of the wooden sword.
 He stepped up to the boulder.
-Without winding up, he swung the blunt piece of wood in a casual, downward arc.
+Without winding up, he swung the piece of wood in a casual, downward arc.

 The wood passed through the solid stone as if it were water.

-With a deep, grinding screech, the top half of the boulder slid off perfectly, slamming into the dirt.
+With a grinding screech, the top half of the boulder slid off perfectly, slamming into the dirt.
 The cut was smoother than polished glass.

 Ravon's jaw dropped.
 He stared at the cleanly sliced rock, then at the simple stick in Darius' hand.
+"How did you do that?"

 "Pick up your sword," Darius commanded.
 "Attack me.
 Full strength."